Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 You will now be connected to the lab computer.

 Navigate to the directory in which these files are stored (you can do this using the cd command).
+For example:

-    - Ex: cd directory_name
+    cd directory_name

 Ensure that you have both the DET.c source file and DET.h header file stored in the same directory.

 To compile the program enter the following:

     gcc DET.c -o DET

 To run the program after compilation enter the following:

     ./DET